 And unfortunately, most water from the hose, and rain, contains these impurities.

-The best thing you can do, is dry your car after washing, and apply a good wax or sealant on the paintwork which will protect the clear coat and prevent water spot etching from occurring.
+The best thing you can do, is dry your car after washing, and apply a good wax, sealant or even a ceramic coating on the paintwork which will protect the clear coat and prevent water spot etching from occurring.

 How to Dry Your Car